Truncation uncertainties for accurate quantum simulations of lattice gauge theories: Truncation Errors in Pure Gauge Theories

 \subsection{Eigenstate Truncation Errors}

 To motivate why improvements in truncation error are expected to be possible, traditional perturbation theory will be applied to eigenstates of truncated Hamiltonians.
-We will consider a Hamiltonian, $\hat{H}$, defined on a single bosonic mode, (with basis states $\ket{0},\ket{1},\ket{2},\cdots$) and assume that the terms in the Hamiltonian do not increase the boson number by more than $1$, i.e. $\bra{n+k}\hat{H}\ket{n}=0$ for $k>1$.
+We will consider a Hamiltonian, $\hat{H}$, defined on a single bosonic mode with basis states given by $\ket{0},\ket{1},\ket{2},\dots$ that are eigenstates of a number operator (similar to the electric basis states for the single plaquette $U(1)$ theory) and assume that the terms in the Hamiltonian do not change the boson number by more than $1$, i.e. $\bra{n+k}\hat{H}\ket{n}=0$ for $k>1$.
 For a lattice gauge theory, this would be analogous to a theory with a single plaquette and no matter.
 A truncated Hamiltonian, $\hat{H}_\Lambda$, can be defined by removing the off-diagonal elements of $\hat{H}$ above some truncation $\Lambda$.
 Explicitly, the relation between the truncated and untruncated Hamiltonian is given by